SafeExamBrowser/seb-server/docs/lmssetup.rst

 setup will be possible but without automated SEB restriction feature.

 To be able connect to an LMS from SEB Server, we need to create an API access-acount on the LMS side that can be used by the SEB Server to access the API of the LMS.
-How to do this for the different supported types of LMS see ref:`lms-api-account-label` After such an account was created the account credentials, username and password, can be used by the SEB Server to connect to the LMS.
+How to do this for the different supported types of LMS see :ref:`lms-api-account-label` After such an account was created the account credentials, username and password, can be used by the SEB Server to connect to the LMS.
 Therefore we need to create a LMS Setup on the SEB Server.